 Austin shares with us what the property investment experts will be talking about during the summit and what you can expect to learn from them.

 Everyone’s sharing their number one strategies for wealth creation.
 So we’re talking here about getting a higher capital growth and finding the right locations, getting greater cash flow for your portfolio to increase your amount of properties or maybe to fund your travel and your lifestyle.
 But also bringing in the experts and rather than doing it yourself, it really helps you feel confident, gives you a firmer resolution on your plan.
-It’s a lower risk approach so you can go and purchase with a high level of certainty and avoid the rookie mistakes and sleep well at night.
-When we’re looking at these individual sessions there’s a few commonalities between them, which is really looking at, okay, how can I purchase a better performing property for a better price?
+It’s a lower risk approach so you can go and purchase with a high level of certainty, avoid the rookie mistakes and sleep well at night.
+When we’re looking at these individual sessions, there are a few commonalities between them, which is really looking at, okay, how can I purchase a better performing property for a better price?
 When it comes to the ultimate goal, I think of a lot of investors, based on our speakers and their own clients, there’s a similar goal that people are looking for.
 It is ultimately looking to replace your income with a property investment portfolio allowing you to be financially free to go and enjoy your ideal lifestyle.
 So if those kinds of things are what you’re looking for, if that interests you, then I do encourage you to come and attend the show.

 It’s helpful to have the right people around you that can provide some of their own experiences or advice which can be invaluable.